Part of a series of posts about the school.

 The First Schoolmistress

-The school board appointed Catherine F. Riordan (1874 – 1933) as principal of the new school, which meant of course she also taught its only class.
+The school board appointed Catherine F. Riordan (1874-1933) as principal of the new school, which meant of course she also taught its only class.
 She was a 21-year-old woman who had been teaching at another school downtown.
-Clearly a woman of ambition, she earned a credential to teach grammar school a few months later (SF Call, 22 April 1896).
+A woman of some ambition, she earned a credential to teach grammar school a few months later (SF Call, 22 April 1896).

 Besides census and directory records for Miss Riordan—Kitty to her friends and family—there was one tidbit in the news.
 A month after she started her work at Sunnyside School, this classified ad appeared in the Lost and Found.